 Families planning to move or adopt a child from out of state need to be proactive, check out the guidelines for receiving services and/or Medicaid in the state where they will reside, and apply as soon as they can.
 It is also important for parents who are considering a move to check out the availability of services in the area where they hope to move.
 A child could qualify for services, but not receive them if the area does not have the medical and mental health professionals to provide those services.

-Below is explained the factors that define a child with special needs:
+Below is an explanation of the factors that define a child with special needs:

 Special Needs Determination